-3. The contractor shall cooperate in good faith in defining an NDA that other third parties must sign when acting as the Federal government's agent.

-Note: GSA's Office of the General Counsel (OGC) is available to coordinate on defining NDA requirements.
-Upon request, GSA OGC can advise on NDA development.

-- 4. The contractor shall comply with any additional FedRAMP privacy requirements. - 5.
+- 2. The Contractor shall provide software self-attestation letter(s) regarding conformity to NIST guidance on secure software development as required by OMB M-23-16, "Update to Memorandum M-22-18, Enhancing the Security of the Software Supply Chain through Secure Software Development Practices." - a.
+Attestation must be provided as part of an acquisition, upon contract award, and upon major version upgrades as specified in OMB M-23-16, GSA MV-2023-02 Supplements 1-2, and self-attestation letter templates provided by GSA. - b.
+Any gaps in meeting the software development practices required by the attestation form that cannot be attested to, the Contractor must provide mitigating practices in place (if any) and provide a POA&M to monitor any gaps and their resolution. - 3.
+The contractor shall cooperate in good faith in defining an NDA that other third parties must sign when acting as the Federal government's agent. - Note: GSA's Office of the General Counsel (OGC) is available to coordinate on defining NDA requirements.
+Upon request, GSA OGC can advise on NDA development. - 4.
+The contractor shall comply with any additional FedRAMP privacy requirements. - 5.
 The Government has the right to perform manual or automated audits, scans, reviews, or other inspections of the vendor's IT environment being used to provide or facilitate services for the Government.
 The Contractor shall be responsible for the following privacy and security safeguards: - a.
 The Contractor shall not publish or disclose in any manner, without the Contracting Officer's written consent, the details of any safeguards either designed or developed by the Contractor under this contract or otherwise provided by the Government.
-Exception Disclosure to a Consumer Agency for purposes of A&A verification or to the MAX.Gov portal.
+Exception Disclosure to a Consumer Agency for purposes of A&A verification or to the Connect.gov portal.
 To the extent required to carry out a program of inspection to safeguard against threats and hazards to the security, integrity, and confidentiality of Government data, the Contractor shall afford the Government access to the Contractor's facilities, installations, technical capabilities, operations, documentation, records, and databases within 72 hours of the request.
 Access to support incident investigations, shall be provided as soon as possible but not longer than 72 hours after request. - b.
 Physical Access Considerations If the SaaS provider is operated within an IaaS that is FedRAMP authorized (e.g., AWS); physical access to the physical datacenter environment will be governed by the terms of access allowed by the underlying infrastructure provider as defined in the FedRAMP A&A authorization package. - c.
 The program of inspection shall include, but is not limited to: - Authenticated and unauthenticated operating system/network vulnerability scans - Authenticated and unauthenticated web application vulnerability scans - Automated scans can be performed by Government personnel, or agents acting on behalf of the Government, using Government operated equipment, and Government specified tools.
 If the vendor chooses to run its own automated scans or audits, results from these scans may at the Government's discretion, be accepted in lieu of Government performed vulnerability scans.
 In these cases, scanning tools and their configuration shall be approved by the Government.
 In addition, the results of vendor-conducted scans shall be provided in full to the Government.